jetoctopus/toolbox/README.md

 # SEO Toolbox

 A collection of useful Python scripts designed for SEO professionals who want to make their job a little bit easier and more effective.
+Crafted with love by the team of JetOctopus' developers.

 ## Overview